zhuravlevma/typescript-ddd-architecture/README.md

 In a good way, each bounded context in a micro-service architecture should have its own Relay.
 In the demonstration monolith, I decided to limit myself to one.

+### Saga

+The project uses a saga with choreography and a registrar.
+The registrar is capable of rolling back transactions in case of failure.

 ### Important

 This is not a production ready solution!